MustafaHasanat/data-structures-and-algorithms/stack-and-queue/readme_files/stack_queue_psuedo/README.md

 ## Approach & Efficiency

+enqueue: just push the value to the stack 1

+dequeue: empty the stack 1 inside 2 then pop the last item in 2

-Big(o) for both time and space in most methods is o(1), since we only deal with one element at a time
+Big(o) for both time and space in enqueue is o(1),and in dequeue is o(n)

 ## Solution